anandg1/asg-rolling-jenkins/README.md

 ## Pre-requesites:

-- Basic Knowledge in AWS services, Ansible and Jenkins
+- Basic Knowledge in AWS services, Ansible and Jenkins.

 ## Features:
 - ASG Rolling update is possible using ansible-playbook,Jenkins and Git